 Unfortunately, in most cases the chicks will die; if only one parent dies, the surviving adult will usually be able to raise the chicks on their own.
-Sometimes – if the chicks are lucky and are found by conservation workers, they will be taken to a rehabilitation facility to be fed until they fledge and go to sea.
+As we closely monitor all nests on Trust reserves, an underweight chick will be uplifted to a rehabilitation facility or fed at the nest if there are concerns.

 How can I help the yellow-eyed penguin?

 The public can help hoiho in many different ways.
 Ideas include:

 - Keeping disturbance to a minimum by keeping your distance from birds on the beach